I came across these beautiful corvid sculptures by Terence Coventry and thought I would share them. According to kingsplace.co.uk,

 English dialect names are numerous.
 Scottish and north England dialect has had ka or kae since the 14th century.
 The midlands form of this was co or coo.
 Caddow is potentially a compound of ka and dow, a variant of daw.
 Other dialect or obsolete names include caddesse, cawdaw, caddy, chauk, college-bird (from dialectal college “cathedral”), jackerdaw, jacko, ka-wattie, chimney-sweep bird, from their nesting propensities, and sea-crow, from their frequenting coasts.
 It was also frequently known quasi-nominally as Jack.

 An archaic collective noun for a group of jackdaws is a “clattering.”
 Another term used is “train,” however, in practice, most people use the more generic term “flock.”
+(NOTE ADDED: Per a reader, Andrew, (see comments below) a “Gang” or a “Band” could also work for a collective noun for Jackdaws.

 In Bushy Park, London, England